research-software-directory/research-software-directory/README.md

 1. in that bucket, make a directory, e.g. ``rsd-backups``
 1. The backup service contains a program ([Xenon](https://github.com/xenon-middleware/xenon)) that can copy to a range of storage providers.
-We use it to make backups of the MongoDB database every day, which we store on Amazon's S3.
-For this, we configured the environmental variable ``BACKUP_CMD`` as follows (see explanation below):
+You can use it to make backups of the MongoDB database every day, and store the backups on Amazon's S3.
+For this, configure the environmental variable ``BACKUP_CMD`` as follows (naturally, you'll need to use a different location, user, and password; see explanation below):

     ```
     BACKUP_CMD='xenon filesystem s3 \